chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/rebellion.md

 ## How it works

-Players can use the [`!rebel [bits]`][rebel-command] command where `[bits]` is a cheer of at least 200 bits to start a rebellion.
-Once a rebellion starts will a circle appear around the player that started it.
-This circle will have certain effects on tiles and other mechanics.
+Players can cheer 200 or more bits to start a rebellion.
+When a rebellion is started will a circle appear around the marble of the player who started it.
+This circle will have certain effects on tiles and other mechanics tied to the multiplier value displayed.
 See the [Effects section](#effects) for details.

 The default multiplier starts at 2, but increases by one with every addition 100 bits added.
 In addition is the duration of the rebellion also increased.
+The duration is 40 seconds per dollar worth of bits spent.

 ## Effects